 Physical Science (Grade 9)

 Physical Science is the study of Chemistry and Physics.
-The first semester focuses on the interaction of Matter and Energy.
+The first semester is Physics, the interaction of nonliving matter and energy.
+We look into the mechanical systems of force, work, motion, velocity, and acceleration.
+The second semester focuses on the interaction of Matter and Energy and concepts of basic chemistry.
 We also investigate the structure and interactions of Matter.
-Second semester is Physics, the interaction of nonliving matter and energy.
-We look into the mechanical systems of force, work, motion, velocity, and acceleration.
 There are daily demos, quick labs, and many opportunities for the student to have a hands on learning experience.